Welcome to Echoland, Hakuba’s Wine & Dine District

 Breakfast, Brunch, Ramen, Craft Beer, Whiskey & Wine Bars

 For dinner, we continue to get rave reviews from visitors to Miyami Genghis Khan, with the lamb grilled on the open pit in front of you.
 Hie Izakaya is a popular dinner choice always for Japanese food.
 We’d always recommend booking dinner options early during winter season.
+Our company offers a full annually updated list of restaurant recommendations.
+We also make reservations for our guests.

 Convenience & Flexibility

 Echoland offers flexibility and convenience.
 If you’re taking the resort shuttles, there are 30+ morning shuttles to 7 different resorts.
 If you are driving, you’re on the main road in less than 2 minutes.
 You can explore all Hakuba has to offer and at the end of the day come home and relax.
 It also offers the chance to both eat-out or stay in and cook.
 Echoland and the surrounding Misorano area have the biggest selection of self-accommodation combined with the most selection of restaurants and bars.
 If you include the Misorano area, which surrounds Echoland, you add many more dining favorites like Cherry Pub, NikuMasa, Prairie, Traumerie, Windy Kobeya and bakeries like Mon Pigeon and Koubo Nikki.
+We also have new fantastic restaurant such as San Fermo Pizza and Sharockan.
+The latter is a fantastic choice for a special dinner.

 Alternatively, elect to rent a car from White Fox Car Rentals to beat the crowds, save time, and go at your own pace.
 Having a car opens up an enormous amount of freedom.